ppreshant/qPCR-analysis/README.md

 **Sample naming scheme**
-Sample names are written in a google sheet (contact me for access to see the template) in this particular format `targetname-samplecategory_templatename.biologicalreplicatenumber`
+Sample names are written in a google sheet (contact me for access to see the template) in this particular format `targetname_samplecategory_templatename` with an optional `_biologicalreplicatenumber` in the end
-- targetname = name of the amplicon, _ex: 16s, U64, spliced_
+- targetname = name of the amplicon, _ex: 16S, U64, spliced_. _When plotting, each target is shown in a separate facet using `facet_grid()`
-- samplecategory could stand for test, positive, negative (controls) or NoRT control etc.
+- samplecategory could stand for test, positive, negative (controls) or NoRT control etc. _This will be used to colour data in the plot_
-- templatename = name of the DNA or RNA sample loaded as the template
+- templatename = name of the DNA or RNA sample loaded as the template. _this appears on the x/y axes of the plot_
-- biologicalreplicatenumber = 1,2,3 ..
+- biologicalreplicatenumber = 1,2,3 .. _If not provided, the code makes it in a rowwise order.
+This is useful to plot all replicates in the same template location and plot averages of the replicates_
 Examples: old16sU64-Test_295.1,	old16sU64-NoRT_89.1

 ![image](https://user-images.githubusercontent.com/14856479/113488074-6cae8200-9481-11eb-9d82-e97033b72e2e.png)

 The output image looks like this
-- primerpairname becomes facets or panels (boxes on the top);
+- `targetname` becomes facets or panels (boxes on the top);
-- template on the x axis (named `assay_variable`) and
 - samplecategory as colour (named as `Sample_name`)
+- `templatename` on the x axis (named `assay_variable` in the code) and
 <img src = 'https://user-images.githubusercontent.com/14856479/113488826-1859d100-9486-11eb-8384-1ad17afea737.png' width = "600">

-**Git organization**
+**Code organization**

 1. *main* branch holds the latest version of the code for general purpose plotting for any qPCR output file with sample names in the above way
-2. For customized plots for individual experiments - there will be an ad-hoc branch with specific code files that modify these base plots.
-Or for publications there will be a different branch named after the experiment (ex: S024) with the highly customized plotting formats and extra items/tables output for supplmentary data (this will make it easy to provide the code along with the publication)
-3. There are different main branches for each of the major tasks the experiments fall under a.
-Time_series_master (ex: S019) b. master (ex: S024) (for generic qPCR) C. Dose_response (ex: S03) : If branches with these names don't exist yet, you can start with the branches named after the experiments
+2. For customized plots for individual experiments, you can process the data with the regular script and then code custom `.R` scripts to rename data and re-plot the data in your own way.
+Scripts of this kind that I used for my experiments are in the `adhoc_scripts/` folder.
+3. The main

 # qPCR analysis using LinRegPCR